omicsNLP/Auto-CORPus/Tutorial/data_elements.md

+**Data element types**

-The data sub-sections within the config file sections allows AC to parse details out of the sections, such as the section header, table title or footer.
-Some of the defined data sub-section elements are required to allow AC to parse a paper correctly,
+The `data` entities within the config file sections allows Auto-CORPus to parse details out of the sections, such as the section header, table title or footer.
+Some of the defined `data` entity elements are required to allow Auto-CORPus to parse source HTML files correctly.

-Sections which do not make use of the `data` entry:
+Sections which do not make use of the `data` entity:

 - Title
 - Keywords
 - paragraphs
 - abbreviations-table

-All other sections make use of the `data` sub-section, below is a list of the sections and the data subsections which are needed to be filled in to allow AC to work correctly.
+All other sections make use of the `data` entity.
+The following sections and corresponding `data` entities are required by Auto-CORPus:
-- References

 - Sections
   - headers
 - Sub-sections